KoppesEA/Miscelaneous_NGS_Scripts/README.md

 ### `GTF_Ensembl_PWSextraction_v104.sh`
-Extraction of PWS genes based on genomic coordinates from ensemble GTF (Mmus GRCm39 as example)
+Extraction of the PWS imprinted domain genes on Mmus Chr7 based on genomic coordinates from ensemble GTF (Mmus GRCm39 as example)

 ## References